saymrwulf/uhd/notes.md

 2021-09-28T23:31:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2021-09-28T07:38:00 - Refactor for clarity, might break a few tests though (uhd) 2021-09-29T19:19:00 - Quick fix, referencing a known issue from the official repo (uhd)
+2003 paper) (uhd) 2021-09-28T07:38:00 - Refactor for clarity, might break a few tests though (uhd) 2021-09-29T19:19:00 - Quick fix, referencing a known issue from the official repo (uhd) 2021-09-29T02:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)